mike-weiner/display-event-locations-tec/README.md

 ## Screenshots

-1. The settings page for the Display Event Location for The Events Calendar plugin.
+1. The settings page for the Display Event Locations for The Events Calendar plugin.
 This is where you can change what is displayed on your tooltip when a user hovers over an event on your website's calendar.
 2. This is what the tooltip for a regular event will look like after activating this plugin.
 3. This is what the tooltip for a featured event will look like after activating this plugin.